dejanstojanovic/Application-Plugin-Manager/README.md

 ####No need for host application restart when plugin assembly is updated
-If your host application is pretty busy Windows Service which needs to mantian 100% uptime, you should try this library because it does not require host application stopping to include new functionality. even if you add new plugin which needs to be loaded by a specific rule, just uplaod it to host application plugins folder and it will be availabe in the host application
+If your host application is pretty busy Windows Service which needs to mantian 100% uptime, you should try this library because it does not require host application stopping to include new functionality. even if you add new plugin which needs to be loaded by a specific rule, just uplaod it to host application plugins folder and it will be availabe in the host application.

 ####Allows assembly autoreload with caching rules
+Depending on caching rules, ApplicationManager can cache instances of assemblies that inherit Plugin class and mantain low memory usage.
+Assemblies can be reloaded when assembly is changes, when certain period of time expires or both combined.
+Also if assembly is used very often than it can be kept or released by using sliding time expiration setting in cache policy of PluginManager instance.

 ###Performance boost with using plugin assembly caching
 The real power of application manager can be noticed when used ih multitherad, frequent plugin assembly load such as WCF services or similar services which need to process large amount of request using distributed code in isolated assemblies.